mpmumau/Peabot-Library/README.md

 ## Required Packages

+It is presumed that you will be using the Raspbian operating system on your Raspberry Pi.

 This software requires that two packages are installed:

 **WiringPi** http://wiringpi.com/download-and-install/

 **Reinbert/pca9685** https://github.com/Reinbert/pca9685

-Instructions for installing those packages (namely in Raspbian) are available via their respective links.
+Instructions for installing those packages are available via their respective links.

 ## Log Files

 Log files are stored in `/var/log/peabot` on your system.
+This directory may be configured via the application's configuration file.
+Options are also available in the configuration file to log only the information in which you are most intestered.

 ## Installation

 To install Peabot, clone this repository to any directory of your Raspberry Pi (i.e. /opt/peabot).
-Then run `make` then `make install` (as root or sudo) from the command line.
+Run `make` then `make install` (as root or sudo) from the command line from within the directory of the repository.

-To uninstall, type `make full-uninstall.` This will remove Peabot from your system, while keeping log files in `/var/log/peabot`.
+To uninstall, type `make full-uninstall` (as root or sudo).
+This will remove Peabot from your system, while keeping log files in `/var/log/peabot`.

 ## Command Prompt

-If you run Peabot manually from the command line (by typing `peabot_server`) you will see a command prompt, from which you may send commands directly to the robot.
+If you run Peabot manually from the command line (by typing `peabot`) you will see a command prompt, from which you may send commands directly to the robot.